jbwittner/bankwiz_frontend/README.md

 **Important note:** These environment variables need to be set either on the host machine (in case of using DevContainer) or directly on the machine where you develop.

-## Development environment

-To ensure a controlled development environment, a DevContainer has been provided for the project.
-The DevContainer includes a preconfigured development environment with the necessary tools and dependencies.
-It helps to standardize the development environment across different machines and ensures that all developers have a consistent setup.

-By using the provided DevContainer, you can be confident that your development environment is properly configured, including the required environment variables.
-This helps to streamline the development process and ensures that everyone working on the project has a consistent and controlled environment.

 ## Authentication Configuration

 This project uses Auth0 for authentication.
 Provide a .env file (.env.local for development, .env.production for production) in the project root with the following variables: